 Your tribe doesn’t need to be big, or flashy, or cool, or ‘the popular kids’.
 It just needs to be a group that has your best interests at heart, and reciprocally, you have their best interests at heart.

-Based on my current behaviour – I don’t think I’ll live to 100.
+Now based on my current behaviour – I don’t think I’ll live to 100.
 I don’t follow the 80% rule.
 I don’t have a tribe.
 I don’t have religion, and my alcohol consumption is best described as ‘a little high’.
 But I do love talking about this stuff and slowly but surely, I push my life a little closer to a Blue Zone.

 For more information on the Blue Zones research – visit the website – https://www.bluezones.com/